PBScaler: A Bottleneck-aware Autoscaling Framework for Microservice-based Applications: Related Work

 \section{Related Work}

 With the advancement of cloud computing, numerous autoscaling methods for cloud resources, such as virtual machines or containers, have been proposed in academia and industry \cite{sharma2011cost, da2015autoelastic, roy2011efficient, wang2022trust}.
-However, autoscaling for microservices can be much more complicated due to the intri- cate dependencies between microservices.
+However, autoscaling for microservices can be much more complicated due to the intricate dependencies between microservices.

 Performance bottleneck analysis, also known as root cause analysis, is a useful way for quickly locating the bottleneck responsible for the performance degradation of microservices, hence reducing the time and effort required for autoscaling.
 In this section, we will analyze the related work on bottleneck analysis and autoscaling for microservices.